awakari/interests/README.md

 ##### 1.2.1.2.2.
 Key Condition

 A key condition is an abstract condition specifying a key that should match the message metadata key.
+Also has a unique condition id.

 ##### 1.2.1.2.3.
 Kiwi Condition